For this church:

 Basford St Leodegarius

 The earliest fabric appears to be of c1180-1200, and the chancel walls which still lean outwards are from that time, complete with tall lancet windows.
-The east end originally had three trefoil windows and the oval vesica was added in 1901.
+The east end originally had three trefoil windows above the lancets and the oval vesica was added in 1901.
 The Early English priest’s doorway can now only be seen from inside the vestry, also added in 1901.
 The east shaft has a square capital with stiff leaf carving.
-By the side of this door is a two-light, square-headed window now closed off.
-Is this the one Glynne refers to as lychnoscopic?
+By the side of this door is a two-light, square-headed window now closed off possibly the one Glynne refers to as lychnoscopic.
 There is a piscina on the south wall near the altar, re-discovered after the fire of 1900, and the sill of the north window has been cut down for a credence table.
 In the fire falling stones smashed most of the floor slabs which are now covered by new paving throughout the church.
 Harry Gill thought these would have borne memorials to county families such as Baseford, Eland, Langford, Strelley and Annesley.

 The clerestory is constructed of coursed square stonework surmounted with a parapet with dentil course and pierced with trefoil headed lancets.
 It dates from the restoration in 1859 and replaces an earlier clerestory possibly of the 15th century.
 The arcading to the nave consists of five bays to north and south, the piers of magnesian limestone but the arches of Basford stone.
 It consists of slender quatrefoil piers, keel mouldings, stiff leaf decoration to the capitals and sharply pointed arches.
 The capital at the east end of the south aisle also has a fine carving of a bishop with hand upraised in blessing, and another head with long hair.
 A third head appears to have been hacked off.
 Other heads can be seen between the arches and on the south end of the arch between nave and chancel.
 The two stone corbels to support the rood beam can be seen high above this arch.
 A painting dated 1831 clearly shows the outline on the east end of the tower of an earlier steeply pitched roof.
 It also shows the lancet windows of the chancel and one lancet in the tower under the line of the old nave roof.